-Currency can measure the effort a supporter devotes to achieving your goals, as well as the effort needed to build the relationship with that supporter.
+Virtual currency (aka social capital) can be used to measure the effort a supporter devotes to achieving your goals, as well as the effort needed to build the relationship with that supporter.

 - Award capital for actions you want to encourage